Opinion fluctuations and disagreement in social networks: Introduction

 Our work is also related to work on consensus and gossip algorithms, which is motivated by different problems, but typically leads to a similar mathematical formulation (Tsitsiklis \cite {johnthes}, Tsitsiklis, Bertsekas and Athans \cite{distasyn}, Jadbabaie, Lin and Morse \cite{ali}, Olfati-Saber and Murray \cite{reza}, Olshevsky and Tsitsiklis \cite{alexlong}, Fagnani and Zampieri \cite{fabio-sandro}, Nedi\'c and Ozdaglar \cite{distpaper}).
 In consensus problems, the focus is on whether the beliefs or the values held by different units (which might correspond to individuals, sensors, or distributed processors) converge to a common value.
 Our analysis here does not focus on limiting consensus of values, but in contrast, characterizes the stationary fluctuations in values.

 The rest of this paper is organized as follows: In Section \ref{model}, we introduce our model of interaction between the agents, describing the resulting evolution of individual beliefs, and we discuss two special cases, in which the arguments simplify particularly, and some fundamental features of the general case are highlighted.
-Section \ref{sectconvprop} presents convergence results on the evolution of agent beliefs over time, for a given social network: the beliefs are shown to converge in distribution, and to be an stationary process, while in general they do not converge almost surely.
-Section \ref{sect1st2ndmoment} presents a characterization of the first and second moments of the stationary beliefs in terms of the hitting probabilities of two coupled random walks on the graph describing the social network.
-Section \ref{sect:reversible} narrows down the discussion to reversible social networks, and presents explicit computations of the expected stationary beliefs and variances for some special network topologies.
-Section \ref{sectestimates} provides bounds on the level of dispersion of the first two moments of the stationary beliefs: it is shown that, in highly fluid networks, most of the agents have almost the same stationary belief and variance.
+Section \ref{sectconvprop} presents convergence results on the evolution of agent beliefs over time, for a given social network: the beliefs are shown to converge in distribution, and to be an ergodic process, while in general they do not converge almost surely.
+Section \ref{sect1st2ndmoment} presents a characterization of the first and second moments of the stationary beliefs in terms of the hitting probabilities of two coupled Markov chains on the graph describing the social network.
+Section \ref{sect:reversible} presents explicit computations of the expected stationary beliefs and variances for some special network topologies.
+Section \ref{sectestimates} provides bounds on the level of dispersion of the first two moments of the stationary beliefs: it is shown that, in highly fluid networks, most of the agents have almost the same stationary expected belief and variance.
 Section \ref{conclusions} presents some concluding remarks.

 1pc